BAVDE1/1.ab_game/README.txt

-NOTE: levels are free to be changed, but avoid touching the lobby, or at least not the level selectors in the lobby.
+NOTE: levels are free to be changed, but avoid touching the lobby, as the level selectors are hard coded.
 DO NOT remove OR add files to the 'levels' directory

+Controls:
+Move - wasd, arrow keys, mouse r-click
+Interact - space, z, m, mouse l-click
+Return to menu - esc, del
+Quit (only from menu) - esc, del

 Normal blocks:
 # = normal block